stateofkate/deepunit_npm/README.md

 1. Use the `ignoredDirectories` or `ignoredFiles` to ignore files, other than ones you want to test
 2. DeepUnit will automatically not test any functions that are already tested in the corresponding test files, if you are having a hard time getting it to generate a function, confirm it is not already used anywhere in the test file.
-3. If you have a function or method you would like DeepUnitAI not to test, add `// @deep-unit-ignore-next-line` in front of the function, like so:
+3. If you have a function or method you would like DeepUnit.AI not to test, add `// @deep-unit-ignore-next-line` in front of the function, like so:

 ```typescript
 // @deep-unit-ignore-next-line